 In this assignment, I developed a tailored education program that educates the companies employees on their internal alliance methodologies and procedures.
 So far I taught this program in locations across Asia, Europe, and the USA, educating altogether approximately 200 people in the common alliance framework.

 The global education program leads to an increased alignment in the Alliance community and an improved understanding and adoption of the internal methodologies.
-In the end, this leads to a higher success ratio in creating alliances.
+In the end, this leads to a much higher success ratio in creating alliances.

 Global team education and coaching